What are the best banks in New York City? Where should you open your new account? Let’s find out.

 HSBC Bank Account Options

-HSBC offers many different accounts.
-It makes it easier to waive monthly maintenance fees.
+HSBC offers many different accounts and makes it easy to waive monthly maintenance fees.
 It offers a Premier Account that may interest you if you plan to keep a larger balance in the bank and like some extra perks such as free foreign exchange fees on your debit card and rebates on out-of-network ATM usage.

 HSBC doesn’t have many ATMs available or branch locations outside major cities in general, so the rebates mentioned above on ATM fees come in handy.
 Your deposits at HSBC Bank are all FDIC insured, so you can rest assured your deposits are well protected.